Bigg Boss 11: Vikas Feels Shilpa Is The Strongest Person; Housemates Declare Vikas As BB 11 Winner!

 Fun Task

-A fun task is announced by Bigg Boss, where the housemates have to allot a name against the tags given and take a selfie.
-The best selfie announced by Hiten will be given gift hamper!
+A fun task is announced by Bigg Boss, where the housemates have to allot a name against the tags given, and take a selfie.
+The best selfie announced by Hiten, will be given a gift hamper!

 Hina Wins In The Fun Task

-The housemates chose Hina as Shaitan, Shilpa as Thali Ka Bhaingan, Akash as Ghada, Luv as Phuski bomb and Vikas as Bigg Boss 11 winner.
-During this fun task Arshi explained as to how Shilpa is thali ka bhaingan, which upsets Shilpa, but she smiled and accepted the tag as no one was ready to go!
+The housemates chose Hina as Shaitan, Shilpa as Thali Ka Bhaingan, Akash as Ghada, Luv as Phuski bomb and Vikas as the Bigg Boss 11 winner.
+During this fun task Arshi explained as to how Shilpa is 'thali ka bhaingan', which upsets Shilpa, but she smiles and accepts the tag as no one was ready to go!
 Even Hina looked upset but she too, had to accept the tag.

 Luv